-The American system of criminal justice is composed of three major components: Law enforcement, the courts and corrections.
+The American system of criminal justice is composed of three major components: Law enforcement, the courts, and corrections.
 It remains a rapidly growing professional and academic field.
-The Criminal Justice program at NCCC utilizes a strong behavioral science and general education foundation.
+The Criminal Justice degree program at SUNY Niagara utilizes a strong behavioral science and general education foundation.
 It’s this combination of knowledge and interdisciplinary insight that provides the student of criminal justice with insight and understanding into the complex societal problem of crime and the administrations of justice.

 Program Goals and Objectives

 - Although the A.S. degree in Criminal Justice can provide some students the preparatory educational background for entry-level positions throughout the criminal justice system, most graduates will continue their studies at upper-level institutions.

 - Students will meet at least seven of the ten SUNY General Education Requirements.

 - The Criminal Justice program provides a supportive educational background in the progress and academic growth of individuals currently working in the criminal justice system.